samadaman/FlexBox-CSS/README.md

 ###### •  General Sibling (~): Targets all sibling elements.

 🤝 Contributing
- • <i> Contributions are welcome!
+ Contributions are welcome!
 If you have a new example or a tip, feel free to submit a pull request.

+🌟 Acknowledgements
+ • <i> Thanks to all the amazing contributors who helped in creating this project.
+Happy coding! 🎉 </i>